 - Cast Iron: increases resistance to explosive damage

-- Blood Sport: regenerates health whenever you kill an enemy under the Berserk effect
+- Blood Sport: regenerates health whenever the player kill an enemy under the Berserk effect

-- Unbreakable: you gain 5 secs. of powerful shield regeneration whenever your shields get depleted
+- Unbreakable: Players gain 5 seconds of powerful shield regeneration whenever the shield gets depleted

-- Master Blaster: killing an enemy temporarily increases your fire rate for all weapons and also regenerates rockets
+- Master Blaster: Killing an enemy temporarily increases fire rate for all weapons and also regenerates rockets

 At a time when there was still much to be done to finish other aspects of the game, the Borderlands art team found themselves with little left to do.
 They made a plea to Randy Pitchford and others to develop a distinctive graphical style more closely mirroring the style of their concept artwork.
 There was some skepticism over making such a large change at such a late stage in development.
 The art team was asked to develop a prototype of this new art style without the knowledge of Pitchford.
 When the prototype was shown, it was decided that this distinctive new art style was a must for the final game.
 These events led to the retooling of Borderlands into what we have today.